hep-gc/cloudscheduler/unit_tests/web_tests/README.md

 Note that the setup scripts assume the cloudscheduler repository is in the active user's home directory.

+The setup scripts require that you have sudo access on your machine, cloudscheduler account credentials, and an account on the cloudscheduler server, which can be accessed via at least one ssh key with no passphrase.

 #### Object Setup

 Object setup is supported on any bash shell (currently tested for CentOS 7).